 So, you've had several gluten free baking successes, you've got a variety of gluten free flours in your pantry and you want to know a little bit more about what gluten free baking is all about.
 At this point in your baking adventures you've discovered that not all gluten free flours are equal and you've likely googled substitutions for one gluten free flour to another that you've got on hand.
 Maybe it was a successful substitution or maybe it wasn't.
 Tip # 1: substitute based on WEIGHT not volume.
 As a quick example: 1 cup of almond flour weighs 111 grams and 1 cup of sweet white rice flour weighs 190 grams; to have a successful substitution, you need to be within 5 grams of the original flour you are substituting for.
 It's a little tricky, but important to know.
 Tip # 2: figure out the type of gluten free flour you’re substituting.
 Is it a protein or a starch? (see the list below) A protein flour can only be substituted for another protein flour and likewise a starch for another starch.
-Here’s the good news: all of the starches are interchangeable, for example you can substitute 1/2 cup of tapioca flour for 1/2 cup of arrowroot or potato flour because the starches weigh about the same and perform the same purposes both in baking and thickening sauces.
-The bad news: everything else needs to be weighed.
+Here’s the good news: starches like tapioca and arrowroot are interchangeable, so you can substitute 1/2 cup of tapioca flour for 1/2 cup of arrowroot because theses starches weigh close the same and perform the same purposes both in baking and thickening sauces.
+The bad news: everything else (including potato starch/flour) needs to be weighed.
 Here's a list of some of the protein and starch flours you're likely to find in stores:

 White rice flour

 Arrowroot (can be labeled as powder, flour or starch)

 Tapioca (can be labeled as powder, flour or starch)